namnh663/namnh663.github.io/docs/experience.md

 ![](/assets/images/vela-org.png)

-- Manage and support testing activities for a 6-member team, providing testing strategies that meet business and technical requirements.
+- Managed and supported testing activities for a 6-member team, providing testing strategies that met business and technical requirements.
-- Implement processes, quality acceptance criteria, and successfully apply the TestCafe framework for regression testing and end-to-end testing to help reduce defect rates and increase test coverage.
+- Implemented processes, quality acceptance criteria, and successfully applied the TestCafe framework for regression testing and end-to-end testing to help reduce defect rates and increase test coverage.
-- Implement continuous integration for the testing framework with GitLab and keep automated scripts updated and maintained.
+- Implemented continuous integration for the testing framework with GitLab and kept automated scripts updated and maintained.
-- Assign work according to each member's capacity and regularly organize catch-up meetings to closely monitor work progress, providing professional guidance to increase the quality of the team's work, ensuring compliance with defined regulatory processes and quality standards.
+- Assigned work according to each member's capacity and regularly organized catch-up meetings to closely monitor work progress, providing professional guidance to increase the quality of the team's work, ensuring compliance with defined regulatory processes and quality standards.
-- Carefully analyze business requirements and proactively collaborate closely with cross-functional teams to identify and mitigate operational risks early.
+- Carefully analyzed business requirements and proactively collaborated closely with cross-functional teams to identify and mitigate operational risks early.
-- Set up and deploy automated Jira workflows for the entire project, create dashboards to closely monitor all Jira activities, and generate graphical reports to provide to project management.
+- Configured Jira workflows for the entire project, created dashboards to closely monitor all Jira activities, and generated graphical reports to provide to project management.

 **Skills**: TestCafe · Gitlab · JavaScript · Swagger API · Chrome DevTools · Jira · Microsoft Visual Studio Code · Technical expertise · Project Management · Collaboration · Analytical · Problem Solving · Reporting · Documentation · Agile Development Collaboration · Test Automation · Test Planning · Leadership